You can listen to the article.

 They experience social extremes, too.
 For example:

-- They go from feeling the need to conform and fit in, from following the crowd to the opposite extreme, wanting to assert their uniqueness.
+- They go from feeling the need to conform and fit in, to following the crowd to the opposite extreme, wanting to assert their uniqueness.

 - Today’s best friend is tomorrow’s worst enemy.